RoboticRaven/horcrux-demonstrator/README.md

 # Usage
 Preparation: Set up a Linux environment.
+The following setup is recommended:
-(Recommended: Ubuntu LTS on VMWare Workstation Pro, with open-vm-tools installed for improved UX.
+- Ubuntu LTS on VMWare Workstation Pro
+- with open-vm-tools installed for improved UX.

 1. Open a terminal
 2. Install docker if not already installed: https://docs.docker.com/engine/install/ubuntu/
 3. Install docker-compose if not already installed: https://docs.docker.com/compose/install/